DS-100/DS-100.github.io/sp17/syllabus.md

 {% include syllabus_entry dates=dates %}

-### Clustering and the Mixed Membership Model [Nolan and Yu]
+### Clustering and the EM [Yu]

 This lecture explores unsupervised learning techniques to aid in exploratory data analysis.
-In particular we focus on mix-membership models and introduce the EM algorithm.
+In this lecture we will cover mixture of guassians and th EM algorithm.

-{% include syllabus_entry end=true %}

-{% include syllabus_entry dates=dates %}
-### Data Acquisition [Hellerstein]
-This lecture discusses how to get data from a variety of common sources and includes the topics of crawling, scraping, the DOM, XML, HTTP req., and REST APIs.
+#### Homework 6 Due

 #### Homework 7 Released

-#### Homework 6 Due
 {% include syllabus_entry end=true %}